KatinaPWhite/white-portfolio/CGM_Final_Project.md

 Again showing this infographic to a non-diabetic, they better understood that it was visualizing blood tests.
 However, without context, this person thought that CGMs are a bad, as there were more red blood drops than the earlier data.
 They also questioned why I included perscribed versus used tests.
 I thought this information was useful in telling the story, as often people use more finger-stick tests than perscribed.
 I will need to be clear why the distinction in made in the narrative of my story.

 From this feedback I will continue to use Infogram to change the visualization again.
-I need to keep thuinking about how to demonstrate that CGMs collect mroe data without using blood.
+I need to keep thinking about how to demonstrate that CGMs collect more data without using blood.
 I might use an image of a glucose test strip instead, however, those are only used for Finger-Stick testing and I think finger-stick testing is best visualized with blood drops, as those are required for each test.

 ## Personal Glucose Data Visulaizations